 Description

-DESCRIPTION: the approximately 5m high war memorial stands by the roadside to the immediate west of the Grade I-listed Church of St Lawrence.
-It comprises an octagonal tapering shaft with a carved collar and a gabled crucifix with dedication INRI.
-It is set on a square plinth and a two-stepped base.
-The western face of the plinth carries the inscription in incised white painted letters 1914 – 1918/ GOD MAKE US WORTHY OF THEIR SACRIFICE.
+The Stratford-sub-Castle War Memorial is a limestone structure approximately 5 meters high, located by the roadside to the immediate west of the Grade I-listed Church of St Lawrence.
+The memorial features an octagonal tapering shaft with a carved collar and a gabled crucifix that includes the dedication "INRI."
+It stands on a square plinth with a two-stepped base.
+The western face of the plinth displays an inscription in incised white painted letters that reads "1914 – 1918/ GOD MAKE US WORTHY OF THEIR SACRIFICE."

-Underneath the inscription a stone, inserted in 2014, carries the names of those from the village who were killed with the inscription 1914 - WE WILL REMEMBER THEM - 2014/ (NAMES).
+Additionally, a stone was inserted in 2014 beneath the inscription, which lists the names of those from the village who were killed, along with the inscription "1914 - WE WILL REMEMBER THEM - 2014/ (NAMES)."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.